Head of Legal, Sumitovant

 Who are your closest internal partners in your role?

 Not surprisingly, our CEO and I work very closely together.
-And I would not be doing my job well if my internal clients and colleagues didn’t feel that they can trust me and my team.
+And I would not be doing my job well if my internal clients and colleagues didn’t feel they can trust me and my team.
 Because of the nature of my role, I need to be a close partner with all departments.

 In your opinion, what is the biggest impact Sumitovant will have on patients and the world?

 The patient impact is at the heart of everything we do.
 Look at our pipeline.
 We have potential products for rare pediatric diseases, prostate cancer, women’s health, respiratory disease, and many more.
 The breadth of the impact of these products is astounding if and when they get approved.
 My mom died of a rare form of breast cancer and she never got to meet her granddaughter.
 How amazing would it be to live in a world where this does not happen anymore?
-Our work is incredibly impactful and can have an impact on so many children, women, and men across to globe.
+Our work is incredibly impactful and can have a positive effect on so many children, women, and men across to globe.

 Is there a leader who inspires you?